jonathanbossenger/block-theme-course/module-06/02-Registering-a-Block-Pattern.md

 <!-- /wp:group --></div></div>
 <!-- /wp:cover -->
 ```
 Save your progress in your code editor.
-Now, open a new post or page in the WordPress admin and click the **+** (block inserter) button in the editor.
+Now, open a new post or page in the WordPress admin and click the **+** (Toggle block inserter) button in the editor.
 Then, select the **Patterns** tab.
 You should see your Hero pattern listed under the **Featured** category, as shown in the following screenshot:

 ![WordPress post editor with an empty content canvas and a left sidebar panel showing a list of patterns.](/images/module-06/lesson-02/pattern-in-inserter.jpg)

 ## Register a Pattern via functions.php

-While it is not the recommended method, you can also register block patterns via the [`register_block_pattern()` function](https://developer.wordpress.org/reference/functions/register_block_pattern/) in your theme's `functions.php` file.
+While it is not the recommended method, you can also register block patterns via the [`register_block_pattern()`](https://developer.wordpress.org/reference/functions/register_block_pattern/) function in your theme's `functions.php` file.
 Generally, this method is more useful in plugins, which do not have the `/patterns` folder support as described earlier.

 Here is an example code snippet of registering the Hero pattern you've already created via PHP: